KienHui/STGOD/Tsaj.md

  A Tsaj does not need to be touching in order to maintain cohesion.
 Proximity alone is enough, though touching makes them more resilient.

  Physiologically, the worms resemble the common tube in tube design.
 That is, they are roughly tube shaped, with a digestive track going down the center.
-The worms are omnivorous, and collectively in a Tsaj feedly roughly continuously.
-Each worm has a main eye, with a small vesgistal second eye.
+The worms are omnivorous Each worm has a main eye, with a small vesgistal second eye.
+They reproduce sexually.
+The Tsaj practice artifical selection on their worms to improve their constituents' health.

 # Sociology
 Due to their biology, warfare amongst the Tsaj in pre-history was difficult and often inconclusive.
 It wasn't until they encountered other species that they recieved their first lesson in modern warfare.
 That isn't to say that fights didn't occur.

 Tsaj society changed significantly when it grew beyond the tribal level, as they stopped being able to easily trade worms to keep their thoughts in sync.
-However, the Tsaj
+However, the Tsaj construct representatives from each clan, representing them in government at a higher level.

 # Technology
 ## Weapons